IS threat forces US changes to evacuations at Kabul airport

 The official said that small groups of Americans and possibly other civilians will be given specific instructions on what to do, including movement to transit points where they can be gathered up by the military.
 The official spoke on condition of anonymity to discuss military operations.

 The changes come as the U.S. Embassy issued a new security warning Saturday telling citizens not to travel to the Kabul airport without individual instruction from a U.S. government representative.
-Officials declined to provide more specifics about the IS threat but described it as significant, and said there have been no confirmed attacks as yet.
+Officials declined to provide more specifics about the IS threat but described it as significant.
+They said there have been no confirmed attacks as yet.

+Time is running out ahead of President Joe Biden’s Aug.
+31 deadline to withdraw most remaining U.S. troops.
+In his remarks on the situation Friday, he did not commit to extending it, though he did issue a new pledge to evacuate not only all Americans in Afghanistan, but also the tens of thousands of Afghans who have aided the war effort since Sept.
+11, 2001.
+That promise would dramatically expand the number of people the U.S. evacuates.

 Afghan officials familiar with talks held in the capital say the Taliban have said they will not make announcements on their government until the Aug.
 31 deadline for the troop withdrawal passes.